 Perhaps I will see you at one of the programs, but if not, I invite you to sign up for my newsletter where you can explore the topic that I write about each month.
 And I’ll let you know about any other changes in my teaching schedule.

 Sitting meditation, mindful movement, and loving kindness, are powerful for me.
 They help me focus and realize what is important and rather than focus on the negative, explore the positive, the possibilities.
 D.E.O – student 2015

 MINDFULNESS-BASED STRESS REDUCTION (MBSR) PROGRAM AND MINDFUL EATING PROGRAM

 I am much more aware of my thoughts, feelings, and responses.
 With awareness I’m making better self-care choices.
 Priscilla is a great facilitator because she embodies what she teaches.
 S.R.C. – student 2015

 MINDFULNESS-BASED STRESS REDUCTION (MBSR)

 For more information about MBSR, please go to the MBSR page by clicking here.
-To sign up go to the All That Matters site.

 Based on the Eat Right Now Program.